 The ‘Stop Gammon Project’ – Black Cladding and Aboriginal Procurement Awareness Program is powered by Aboriginal Affairs NSW and the NSW Indigenous Chamber of Commerce.

-This program tackles the practice of black cladding where non-Indigenous businesses unfairly exploit Indigenous businesses to gain access to procurement opportunities.
-It raises awareness among procurement officers about the risks and aims to prevent such practices.
-It also focusses on the Aboriginal Procurement Policy, the intent behind it and how it can be utilised in the buying process.
+The ‘Stop Gammon Project’ – Black Cladding and Aboriginal Procurement Policy (APP) Awareness Project, tackles the practice of black cladding; where non-Indigenous businesses unfairly exploit procurement opportunities by misrepresenting the business as Indigenous owned and controlled.
+It raises awareness among procurement officers about the risks of engagement and equips them to prevent the practice.
+The project also focusses on the APP, the intent behind it and how it can be utilised in the buying process.

-Through training and support resources, the program ensures that Aboriginal businesses can compete fairly and benefit from procurement contracts.
+Through training and support resources, the project ensures that Aboriginal businesses can compete fairly and benefit from government procurement contracts under the APP.

 Program Details: